-Merely completing the assignments will not guarantee your placement in a class, however.
-Again, we ensure that upperclassmen especially will have the opportunity to enroll in classes to keep them on track for graduation, but like with any academic institution, we can’t promise you all of your first choices.
+Although we can not guarantee your placement in a class, we ensure that upperclassmen especially will have the opportunity to enroll in classes to keep them on track for graduation, but like with any academic institution, we can’t promise you all of your first choices.
 That said, we do aim to please.

 - Honors Physics [taken concurrently with precalculus or beyond]

 2018 Summer Cove Middle School Summer Camp

 "Summer Cove is dedicated to providing an environment that promotes creativity, innovation, and individuality.
 We strive to create specialized camp programs that we feel are geared towards children in grades 6 - 9, an age group that we feel is seriously neglected when it comes to summer camps.
 Our program works to engage students in ways that force them to think outside of the box and give them a place where they can truly grow as a person. e offer programs ranging from specialized camps such as film-making and photography, as well as "just for fun" camps like The Amazing Race and How to Survive a Zombie Apocalypse and the list goes on."